 When I met with this client, I explained what was going on with the warrant and the seizure of his belongings, and started working on a strategy to handle the situation.
 After a meeting and a few phone calls with the DA, no criminal charges were brought and my client never spent a single day in jail.
 I was able to show the DA the problems in the case and about how my guy was caught up in a bad situation and was literally in the wrong place at the wrong time.
 My client was thrilled about the outcome.

-Contact our Milwaukee criminal defense attorneys right now for a FREE legal consultation.
+Contact our Wisconsin criminal defense attorneys right now for a FREE legal consultation.

 In Wisconsin, how long does a Counterfeiting charge stay on your record?

 Penalties for counterfeiting in Wisconsin could reach a $25,000 fine and/or a 10 year prison term, and short of that, the charges would likely stay on your record for life.